Raymond Garfield Dandridge

 Raymond Garfield Dandridge (1882/1883–1930) was an American poet who was born and lived in Cincinnati, Ohio.
-In 1911 he was partially paralyzed, leaving him bedridden for the rest of his life, and subsequently taught himself to write with his left hand.
+In 1911, he was affected by hemiplegia, leaving him bedridden for the rest of his life.
+He subsequently taught himself to write with his left hand.
 He published three volumes of poetry: Penciled Poems (Powell & White, 1917), The Poet and Other Poems (Powell & White, 1920), and Zalka Peetruza and Other Poems (McDonald, 1928).
 Influenced by Paul Laurence Dunbar, he wrote many of his poems in African-American dialect.
 He made his living primarily by selling coal by telephone, and was also literary editor of the Cincinnati Journal.